nickassafkirk/hygge_houseplants/README.md

 * To disable the product form when editing product variants I used the technique of wrapping the form fields in a fieldset and assigning that fieldset with the ```disabled="disabled"``` attribute.
 This techniques was found in [this stackoverflow post](https://stackoverflow.com/questions/3507958/how-can-i-make-an-entire-html-form-readonly)

+---
+### Code
+---

+#### Bugs Fixed:
+* Variant delete functionality not operating as anticipated.
+When creating the delete variant functionality [djangos in built can_delete method](https://docs.djangoproject.com/en/3.2/topics/forms/formsets/#can_delete) was used.
+When the form was submitted, products were not being deleted.
+Using print statements it was determined that while the variant was being deleted, it was then subsequently being recreated with the same id when, the save() method was called on each form in the formset.
+To fix this bug the variant delete functionality was called after the form was saved to ensure that the variant is not recreated.